Pudderz/Job-Search/README.md

 # Job-Scrapper project

-_JobScrapper website using react and puppeteer_
+_JobScrapper website and server using react and puppeteer_

 ![](jobScrapper.gif)